gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ### 3.5.
 Meet Details Publication

-As soon as practical, the meet director must publish meet details including: roster, draw, schedule, material label, and any score weighting.
+As soon as practical, the meet director must publish meet details including: roster, draw, schedule, material description(s), thesauri content edits, quiz query base subtype and translation distribution, and any score weighting.
 This data must be published to all meet participants at the same time.

 ### 3.6.
 Statistics